World Boxing News provides the complete history of the Lineal World Heavyweight Championship from 1885 to today.

 Fury ripped away the tag to make it his own via a bamboozling display in Germany.
 Only depression and addiction, when failing to come to terms with his achievement, could stop his progress.

-But three years on from his Klitschko win, Fury has cemented his place at the top of the heavyweight tree.
+The treatment of Fury by the sanctioning bodies was continually questioned until 2018.
+But three years after his Klitschko win, Fury cemented his place at the top of the heavyweight tree.

 An enthralling draw against WBC belt-holder Deontay Wilder in 2018 followed up with an even better display in 2020.